Walk in the footsteps of Queen Victoria and explore the filming locations for ITV's show-stopping drama 'Victoria'

-A new lavish costume drama about the life of one of Britain’s best-known and longest-reigning monarchs comes to PBS in January.
+Lavish costume drama Victoria was recently shown on ITV and PBS.
+The popular show is about the life of one of Britain’s best-known and longest-reigning monarchs.
 Victoria follows the story of Queen Victoria, whose reign spanned 63 years between 1837 and 1901.

 It was filmed in some of the most regal and iconic filming locations across Britain including Harewood House and Castle Howard – follow in Victoria’s footsteps and revel like a royal.